-Academic counselors are there to advocate for students and to make sure they are successful in their classes, take the right classes, and ensure they are on track to graduate.
+Academic counselors are there to advocate for students and to make sure they are successful in their classes, take the right classes, and ensure they are on track to graduate and get into college.
 They ensure that students are aware of their own personal responsibility while helping be a liaison between parents and teachers.
-Students will meet with counselors at least once per quarter.
 Please note the Academic Counselors for each grade:

 Juniors and Seniors: Ms. Adams - email@example.com

 Any class in which a student earns a D or F grade must be remediated in summer school.
 The class must be taken in summer school and passed with a C or better.
 For more information, please feel free to contact your child's academic counselor.

 PowerSchool is an essential tool for parents to see students' grades, assignments, comments on grades and class information in real time.
 Please download the PowerSchool App and enter the District code: GQPW for St. Bernard High School.
 Once logged in, you can opt to receive notifications when grades are posted.